 In some cases, the foreign authority may ask you to get:

 - a statement to assist sickness benefit claims (formerly known as an E104).
 In fact, the foreign authority needs to request this from the UK authorities by sending them form SED040;

 - a Portable document U1 to assist unemployment benefit claims in the EEA (formerly known as an E301); or

-- a full statement of National Insurance (formerly known as an E205).
+- a full statement of National Insurance contributions (formerly known as an E205).

 What happens to my NIC if I return to a country with which the UK has a reciprocal social security agreement?

 There are special rules if you come to the UK from one of the countries with which the UK has a social security agreement.
 Details of how NIC works for someone who has worked in the UK can be found in the individual social security agreements.